 🎶 Honoring a longstanding tradition: With the support of Skokomish Indian Tribe volunteers and many proud family members, our 3rd graders built traditional drums in the style of this region.
 These drums will stay with students throughout their time at Hood Canal, and one day, they’ll paint and take them with them as they move on to high school—carrying both their learning and their culture forward.
 Thank you to everyone who made this special experience possible!

-26 days ago, Hood Canal School District
+2 months ago, Hood Canal School District

 3rd grade drum making